noahfeder/pokemon-crud-app/README.md

 * Had to switch back to one port because Heroku, worked great locally

 TODO:
+* LINK TO EDIT fix
+* Can't edit other pppls teams
 * Battle algo
 * modal close separate from submit for dismissing modals
 * team selection options: